xingzhang26/econ-435/README.md

-# econ-435
+# Econ 435
-for the ucla econ 435 class
+ For the homewok in ucla econ 435 class